 Breeders

 Puppy mills and backyard breeders are a real problem in the dog world.
 We see more dogs with behavior issues coming from puppy mills and backyard breeders than anywhere else.
+Puppy mills and backyard breeders are also huge contributors to the overpopulation problem we have with dogs right now.
 If you decide to purchase a dog from a breeder it is important you are supporting reputable breeders that are interested in bettering the breed they are producing.

 Although it is tempting to take puppies in an attempt to save them from these bad situations, in reality you are only making the situation worse by supporting one of these bad breeders.
 By buying that one puppy you are giving that breeder the money to create many more puppies.
 Avoid people selling cheap dogs/puppies on Craig's List or in the newspaper.